Newsletter Subscribe

 The Still Whisky Bar

-By day, The Still is a relaxed retail and tasting room, but as evening falls, it transforms into an elegant whisky and cocktail lounge.
-With a vast selection of Tasmanian whiskies and award-winning cocktails, it’s perfect for those seeking an impromptu tasting or a more curated experience.
+By day, The Still is a laid-back retail and tasting room, but as night falls, it transforms into an elegant whisky and cocktail lounge.
+Boasting a vast selection of Tasmanian whiskies and award-winning cocktails, it’s the perfect spot for an impromptu tasting or a more curated experience.

-Slip into a cosy booth and let the attentive staff guide you through the menu, ensuring a memorable night that’s tailored to your taste.
+Slip into a cosy booth and let the attentive staff guide you through the menu, ensuring a memorable evening tailored to your taste.

 30 Argyle Street, Hobart